Welcome to the Trimontium Heritage Centre

-There are guided walks to the site each Thursday from 28 March to 31 October from the Heritage Centre (with wonderful views on the Walk) and tea included - £3 adults, £2.50 concessions, children free, dogs welcome, 1.30pm-5.15pm).
+There are guided walks to the site each Thursday from 10 April to 30 October, 2014 from the Heritage Centre (with wonderful views on the Walk) and tea included - £4.00 adults; £1 school children; family £10, dogs welcome, 1.30pm-5.15pm).
 (In July and August we guide the site Walk on Tuesday afternoons as well as Thursday afternoons.
 We tell ourselves that it keeps us fit).

-Ian Brown guides a site-only walk on Sunday afternoons from 30 June to 24 August 2013 from 2 to 4.30pm at a £2 flat rate.
+Ian Brown guides a site-only walk on Sunday afternoons from 6 July to 31 August 2014 from 2 to 4.30pm for £2.50, school pupils £1.
 No booking and this time please bring your own refreshments.
 Just turn up at the Millennium Milestone at the East end of Newstead, TD6 9DE.
 Donald Gordon, Brian Mahler, Martin Neilson and Geraldine Rowley continue with the full no-booking-needed Trimontium Walk at 1.30pm prompt from the heart of mediaeval Melrose, past the Abbey and its sights to the stonemasons' village of Newstead and then round the site, the 'high spot' being the views from Leaderfoot Viaduct, before tea in the Village Hall at 4.30pm and the return to Melrose.
-All from Thurs 28 March.
+All from Thurs 10 April, 2014.

 At the instigation of Dr John Reid, the Chairman, the Trust fund-raised and commissioned Mr David Simon, Edinburgh reconstruction artist, to produce an acrylic painting of Trimontium fort in its 2nd century AD heyday environment, from the Eildons to the Tweed, and this was unveiled in Spring 2012 and used in our publicity.
 His Cramond fort illustration is a 'stunner' - and we think ours is too.
 See it in the Museum corridor as you come in.
 It forms the back cover of Trumpet 26 (elsewhere in this website).
-Perhaps we could put it on our site info boards.
+We must try to put it on our site info boards.

 Dr Reid carried all the Spring 2012 Lectures on his own shoulders in a veritable 'Treiduum' - a play on the Latin word for a period of three days.
 His first, on April 19, was on Burnswark in SW Scotland and he queried whether it was the scene of a training exercise (a Benbecula) or indeed a massacre (a Masada) ordered by Hadrian to quell one of the most rebellious parts of the province, which required an Expeditio Britannica of troops from the Continent.
 Slingbolts used here, some containing poison, are unique in the Empire.
 Dr Reid will pursue this topic and we look forward to hearing more.